Four TikTok vape ads banned in social media crackdown

 It told the Advertising Standards Authority (ASA) it will not advertise e-cigarettes on TikTok again.

-Innofly HK said it was taking “all necessary steps” to ensure its marketing practices adhere to ASA guidelines, including not using TikTok as a marketing tool.
+Innofly HK said it is taking “all necessary steps” to ensure its marketing practices adhere to ASA guidelines, including not using TikTok as a marketing tool.

 @vanillaspit told the ASA she was contacted by a company which offered to send her vapes and said she could make a post if she wanted to.